§86. Oilfield Site Restoration Fund

 E. Except as otherwise provided in this Section, the monies in the fund may be

-disbursed and expended pursuant to the authority and direction of the secretary or assistant
+disbursed and expended pursuant to the authority and direction of the secretary or the Natural

 (1) Any oilfield site assessment or restoration conducted by the Department of

-Energy and Natural Resources pursuant to this Part, and the payment of the principal,
+Conservation and Energy pursuant to this Part, and the payment of the principal, interest, and

-interest, and legal fees, credit enhancement fees, trustee fees, and other related costs of
+legal fees, credit enhancement fees, trustee fees, and other related costs of issuance or

-issuance or ongoing expenses in connection with issuance of bonds or other debt obligations
+ongoing expenses in connection with issuance of bonds or other debt obligations on behalf

-(2) Upon approval of the commission, the administration of this Part by the
+(2) Upon approval of the trust authority, the administration of this Part by the

-Amounts expended pursuant to Paragraph (4) of this Subsection shall not count towards the
+year.
+Amounts expended pursuant to Paragraph (4) of this Subsection shall not count towards

 (3) The payment of fees and costs associated with the administration of the fund,